simoninireland/simplicial/doc/implementation/homology.rst

 which direction do we pass over a simplex when traversing a chain?
 That would let us describe paths that fully or partially reversed themselves.

-Mathematically, these choices of "what we care about" are represented as a choice of what coefficients are allowed for each simplex in the chain.
+Mathematically these choices of "what we care about" are represented as a choice of what coefficients are allowed for each simplex in the chain.
 If we care about multiple occurrances, we need to count the number of those occurrances; if we care about direction of travel, we need to be able to use positive and negative coefficients to